LavaToaster/IPS-SteamLoginMethod/README.md

 Sign in through Steam
 =====================
-This Plugin for IPS 4.0+ will allow your users to login with their Steam account.
+This Plugin for IPS 4.3+ will allow your users to login with their Steam account.

 ## Recommended Installation Requirements:
-* Minimum IP.Core Requirements ( as found on https://community.invisionpower.com/files/file/7046-get-ready-for-ips-40/ )
+* Minimum IP.Core Requirements ( as found on https://invisioncommunity.com/files/file/7046-get-ready-for-ips-community-suite/ )
- - If you are using InvisonPower's Hosted forums, this is already done for you.
+    * If you are using Invison Power's Cloud Hosting, this is already done for you.
 * Is curl enabled?
 If not, install/enable it please.

-* Hosting with Free services will not be supported
+Notes:
+* If you are using a free hosting, then support will not be provided - If you can afford Invision Power's Software, you can afford a decent host.
- - If you are having issues, and use IIS as your web server.
-Please try switching to Apache or another server type.
-IIS is known to have random issues.
+* If use IIS as your web server and encounter any issues, please try switching to Apache or another server type.
+IIS is known to have compatibility issues with this plugin.

 ## Installation